KLab-UT/CatPop/README.md

 * all_output.csv reports every delta_fst and p-values for the genes

 # Instructions to Implement your Comparisons
-Your input file needs to be a csv file, review exons.popgen.csv to ensure you have the correct format.
-The columns need to be labelled accordingly, with the underscore between the population names.
+This program takes in two files as input.
+Your input files need a "_categories.csv" and a "_fst.csv" suffix, according to their filetype.
+In your categories file, the columns need to be labelled with the underscore between the population names.
 Comparisons with non-numeric fst values will be ignored.

-Assign your True scenarios in CorrectEcotypeAssignments.csv, copying the format.
+Also, assign your True scenarios in your "categories.csv".

-Edit main.py so that on line 8, the correct names are used in association with the data you'd like to use.
-(Make sure files are in CatPop directory)

 # Running CatPop

 * install python
 * open terminal and navigate to CatPop directory
-* type the follwing and review results
+* type the following and review results
 ```
-python main.py <file_with_fst_values> <file_with_category_assignments>
+python main.py -i <input_file_prefix>
 ```
+* You will see a message when finished that shows you the names of the output files.
 # Other Information
 If you get an error saying "Fst_Pop1_Pop2 and Fst_Pop2_Pop1 not found, check your input files and verify that the populations are spelled exactly the same in the fst and ecotype files.